Wildlife Safe Tasmania:

 ABN: 73286518445

-on the ACNC Charity Register.
+ACNC Charity Register

 Tasmania is renowned for its unique and diverse native wildlife, much of which is found nowhere else on Earth.
 However, rapid urbanisation, habitat loss, and increasing road traffic pose significant threats to these animals, with hundreds of thousands killed or injured on roads each year.
 Recognising this urgent challenge, Wildlife Safe Tasmania has emerged as a community-driven initiative dedicated to protecting Tasmania’s wildlife and fostering a culture of care and responsibility among residents and visitors alike.